Trace Minimization and Roots in ${\rm PSL}(2,\mathbb{R})$: The Trace Minimization Algorithm

 \item[(f)] If we replace $(U,V)$ by $(UV^{-1},V)$ then $(x,y,z)$ is replaced by $(xy-z,y,x)$.

 \end{enumerate} \end{proposition}

 \begin{proof} This follows from Proposition~\ref{prop:traceprops}.c and Remark~\ref{rem:OtherNielsen}. \end{proof}

-Notice that all replacements of $(U,V)$ correspond to Nielsen transformations, and that the effects on the trace triples generate all permutations.
+Notice that all replacements of $(U,V)$ in this proposition correspond to Nielsen transformations.
+Furthermore, the effects on the trace triples generate all permutations.

-The following algorithm replaces a pair of matrices $(A,B) \in \PSLR^2$ by a Nielsen equivalent pair whose trace triple is in some sense minimal.
+The following algorithm starts with the trace triple of a pair of matrices $(A,B) \in \PSLR^2$.
+It computes the trace triple of a pair of matrices $(U,V)$ which is Nielsen equivalent to $(A,B)$ and whose trace triple is in some sense minimal.

 The case $\tr([A,B])=2$ has to be excluded here.
-In this case, which corresponds to two fractional linear transformations with a joint fixed point, the group $G=\langle A,B\rangle$ is metabelian and not discrete.
-This case will play no role in our applications.
+In this case, which corresponds to two fractional linear transformations with a joint fixed point, the group $G=\langle A,B\rangle$ is metabelian and not discrete, and hence elementary.
+These simple case has been excluded from our considerations.